hostwithquantum/runway-example-svelte/README.md

 You can then deploy changes by `git commit`ing them, and running `runway app deploy` again.

 This is a todo app (aka a demo app) for SvelteKit (via `npm create svelte@latest`).

-Follow these (four) steps to prepare the application for deployment on runway:
+Follow these steps to prepare the application for deployment on runway:

 ## Step 1